OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

 Remove the given *node* from the list of the parent.

-Note: It is the responsability to the developer to delete this node if this one has no more parent. :
+Note: It is developer's responsability to delete this node if it has no parent. :

 ------------------------------------------------------------------------

     void ma::Node::replaceChild ( Node  *  current ,  Node  *  substitute )

-Replace the child *current*, by a *substitute*.
-The node *current* will be deleted if it has no more parent.
+Replace the child *current*, by *substitute*.
+The node *current* will be deleted if it has no parent.

 ------------------------------------------------------------------------

     std::list< const  Node  * > ma::Node::retrievePath ( const  Node  *  node ) const noexcept

 Retrieves the first path existing between the current node and the given *node*.
-If no path exists between both, then an empty list is returned, The first node in the retrieved path is the current one, while the last is the node to search.
+If no path exists between both, then an empty list is returned.
+The first node in the retrieved path is the current one and the last one is the node searched.

 ------------------------------------------------------------------------